Nationals Park Food: 3 Things To Try

-The Nationals Park food menu is as diversified as any ballpark’s, and you have an awful lot to choose from, and most of it’s really good.
+The Nationals Park food menu is as diversified as just any ballpark’s; you have an awful lot to choose from, and most of it is very good.

 Nationals Park Food, Tip #1: The Ben’s Chili Half-Smoke.
 Ben’s Chili Bowl is a well-known D.C. institution.
 Its founder, Ben Ali, started his own chili business following his inability to finish dental school after falling down a broken elevator shaft.
 Eventually he turned a pool hall into Ben’s Chili, developed his outstanding spicy chili recipe, and the rest is history.